apk003/Data-Mining/hw2/src/README.md

 Task 2 - Finds association rules within business IDS.
 PCY uses a slightly quicker hash function in order to deal with non-numerical IDs.

 Data preprocessing script used to create nv_data.csv is omitted, as well as debugging scripts.

-Currently awaiting the late due date in mid-March.